What is an Auto Insurance Policy Declaration Page?

 - Policy number - used to reference the policy

-- Policy periods - effective date and expiration date
+- Policy period - effective date and expiration date, i.e. policy term

 - Named insured and address - the policyholder